suryachand2k1/Heart-Disease-Stage-Prediction-Project/README.md

-# Heart Disease Prediction Project
+# Heart Risk Stage Prediction Project

 ## Description
 This project focuses on predicting heart disease using machine learning techniques.
 It includes a comprehensive data analysis performed in a Jupyter notebook and a Flask web application for deploying the predictive model.
 The project aims to leverage clinical data to make accurate predictions about heart disease, serving as a tool for healthcare analytics.